nikfrank/react-ulpan/README.md

 that we will use later in this section when we build our offline network layer

-we'll see that in a minute, no worries for now!
+we'll see that in a minute, no worries for now - our exercises will load from the server!

 ##### why are we checking that there are exercises in render now?